Melbourne City FC (women): Notable former players

 Below is a list of notable players for Melbourne City.
 Generally, this list includes former players that have played 50 or more first-class matches for the club, have at least one senior international cap, and/or have made significant contributions to the club's history.
-For a full list of current and former players see Melbourne City FC (A-League Women) players.
+For a full list of current and former players see Melbourne City FC (women) players.